didiersmith/steve/chapters/man-of-destiny.md

 Sullivan jolted.
 What was his name again?

 "Sullivan," he eventually answered.
-"I think."
+"Pretty sure."

 "Why are you locked in a basement?" asked the young man.
 Sullivan peered at him.
 He looked familiar as well.